On early-warning of full versus partial Atlantic overturning circulation collapse: Introduction

-Overall, there is ample evidence for the possibility of an AMOC collapse under plausible future emission scenarios, but the abovementioned uncertainties make it difficult to give quantitative estimates of AMOC tipping thresholds and likelihoods.
-It is thus appealing to follow an independent line of evidence: Precursor signals of destabilization in dynamical systems.
-These arise due to critical slowing down (CSD) before bifurcations, and can be measured by statistical early-warning signals (EWS) \cite{WIS84,SCH09}.
-If the AMOC system can be viewed as a dynamical system forced by stochastic atmospheric perturbations and driven towards a saddle-node bifurcation by anthropogenic emissions, then an impending AMOC collapse should be detectable by increasing variance and autocorrelation of fluctuations of an observable, given this observable measures the relevant AMOC fluctuations in a stationary way.
-The term observable is used here either loosely as any quantity that can be measured, or more specifically as a function of a subset of variables in particular governing equations.
-Assessing the proximity of AMOC tipping by EWS would bypass the issues of climate model bias and resolution, and the unknown current trend in AMOC strength, which may not even be indicative of an upcoming collapse since from a dynamical systems view the AMOC strength can change in a non-linear way or may even increase \cite{SOO25}.
+Overall, the possibility of an AMOC collapse under plausible future emission scenarios cannot be discarded \cite{DIJ26}.
+It is difficult to give model-based quantitative estimates of AMOC tipping thresholds, and the observational AMOC record is too short to indicate a significant trend, which from a dynamical systems view may also evolve non-linearly or increase before a collapse \cite{SOO25}.
+It is thus relevant to consider an independent line of evidence by monitoring changes in AMOC variability that may show generic precursor signals of destabilization.
+These can be measured by statistical early-warning signals (EWS) due to critical slowing down (CSD) before bifurcations \cite{WIS84,SCH09}.
+If the AMOC system is a dynamical system forced by stochastic atmospheric perturbations and driven towards a saddle-node bifurcation by anthropogenic emissions, an impending AMOC collapse should be detectable by increasing variance and autocorrelation of fluctuations of an observable that measures the relevant AMOC fluctuations.

-While this has been attempted before with the conclusion that the AMOC is indeed approaching a TP \cite{BOE21a,MIC22,DIT23}, it comes with its own subtantial caveats.
-Since direct AMOC measurements are too short, fingerprints such as in Fig.~\ref{fig:fig1}a must be used.
-For EWS these are analyzed not in terms of their decreasing trend, but in terms of increases in variability, and it is debated how well the fingerprints capture AMOC variability \cite{TER25}.
-Biases in EWS can arise when the fingerprint recording is not stationary, for instance due to changes in measurement coverage and quality over time \cite{BEN23}.
-Since a whole spectrum of fingerprints may be used, inferred trends in EWS come with an uncertainty that is hard to quantify \cite{BEN24}.
-Further, assumptions on the noise process need to be verified and corrected for, in particular regarding its memory \cite{MOR24b}, stationarity \cite{MOR24} and state-dependence \cite{MOR23}.
+This has been attempted before with the conclusion that the AMOC is indeed approaching a TP \cite{BOE21a,MIC22,DIT23}, but since direct measurements are too short, fingerprints (e.g. Fig.~\ref{fig:fig1}a, black time series) must be used.
+Besides assumptions on memory \cite{MOR24b}, stationarity \cite{BEN23,MOR24} and state-dependence \cite{MOR23} of the noise process that need to be verified, it is debated how well the fingerprints capture AMOC variability \cite{TER25}.
+A whole spectrum of fingerprints could be potentially used, and thus inferred trends in EWS come with an uncertainty that is hard to quantify.
+An analysis of historical variability in sea surface temperature or salinity shows EWS in North Atlantic regions with a plausible AMOC fingerprint, but also nearby locations where variability decreases \cite{BEN23}.
+It is thus not straightforward to attribute increased variability in selected regions as clear sign of CSD.